WiffleWhomper/Sakhal-Store/README.md

 "objectSpawnersArr": ["custom/sakhalstore.json", "custom/anotherfile.json", "custom/differentfile.json"]

+   EXAMPLE OF YOUR NEW FILE:
+"WorldsData":
+        	{
+        		"lightingConfig": 2,
+        		"objectSpawnersArr": ["custom/sakhalstore.json", "custom/anotherfile.json", "custom/differentfile.json"],
+        		"environmentMinTemps": [-6.5, -9.5, -6.5, -9.5, 2, 6, 9, 10, 6, 1, -5, -10],
+        		"environmentMaxTemps": [-3, -5, -3, -5, 9, 14, 16, 17, 14, 8, 1, -3],
+        		"wetnessWeightModifiers": [1.0, 1.0, 1.33, 1.66, 2.0],
+        		"playerRestrictedAreaFiles": ["pra/warheadstorage.json"]
+        	},

+SAVE YOUR FILE

 restart your server and the new store will spawn with all items ready for use.

 Thanks, and happy gaming!
-Created by @WiffleWhomper For support or inquiries: c.lindberg823@gmail.com
+Created by @WiffleWhomper For support or inquiries: WiffleWorkShop@gmail.com